 The university's subscription to RefWorks runs until December 2020.
 If you have already signed up to RefWorks, you can continue to use it until the university's subscription ends.
 However, it is no longer possible to sign up for a new RefWorks account.
 Please consider using EndNote or one of the alternative products which are available.

 You can easily transfer your references from RefWorks to EndNote.
-Detailed information is available on the RefWorks tab of this guide.
+Detailed information is available here.

 If you do not like working with EndNote, there are a number of other tools available.
 Popular alternatives include free services like Mendeley, Zotero and Qiqqa.
 You are welcome to use any alternative packages, but Queen's only supports EndNote and RefWorks (until the subscription to RefWorks ends).
 So, if you experience problems using other reference management software, your subject librarian probably won't be able to advise.